 6. Encourage extracurricular involvement.

 Part of experiencing college life is to be involved and active outside the classroom.
 Interpersonal and leadership skills, qualities valued by future employers, are often developed in extracurricular activities.

 7. Persuade your student to stay up-to-date with current events.

 Employers will expect students to know what is happening around them.
 Buy your student a subscription to the New York Times or the Wall Street Journal.
 When he or she is home on break, discuss major world and business issues.

 Most students have a stereotypical view of the workplace.
-Take your child to your workplace.
-Explain to your son or daughter what you do for a living.
+Take your student to your workplace.
+Explain to your student what you do for a living.
 Show him or her how to network by interacting with your own colleagues.
 Help your student identify potential employers.

 Introduce your student to people who have the careers/jobs that are of interest.
-Suggest your son or daughter contact people in your personal and professional networks for information on summer jobs.
-Encourage your child to "shadow" someone in the workplace to increase awareness of interesting career fields.
+Suggest your student contact people in your personal and professional networks for information on summer jobs.
+Encourage your student to "shadow" someone in the workplace to increase awareness of interesting career fields.

-Call your campus career center when you have a summer, part-time or full-time job opening.
-The staff will help you find a hard-working student.
-If your company hires interns, have the internships listed in the career center.
-Join the campus career center's career advisory network and use your "real world" experience to advise students of their career options, participate in a career panel or career related workshop.
+Call CSSE/Career Services when you have a summer, part-time or full-time job opening.
+The staff will help you find a hard-working student to fill the vacancy.
+If your company hires interns, have the internships listed in CSSE/Career Services.
+Offer your own services to advise students of their career options, participate in a career panel or career related workshop.